xing/xing_api/README.md

 The detailed documentation about each resource can be found here: [https://dev.xing.com/docs/resources](https://dev.xing.com/docs/resources)

+Some of the provided calls are still in the [experimental](https://dev.xing.com/docs/call_life_cycle) state and can be used only with a test consumer.
 The full list of calls this client supports, is:

 - `XingApi::Activity.delete(activity_id, options={})` [full documentation](https://dev.xing.com/docs/delete/activities/:id)
 - `XingApi::Activity.find(activity_id, options={})` [full documentation](https://dev.xing.com/docs/get/activities/:id)